NathanHinthorne/Wave-Function-Collapse-p5js/README.md

 ## How to use

-Visit the [live demo](https://nathanhinthorne.github.io/Wave-Function-Collapse/) to see the algorithm in action.
+Visit the [live demo](https://nathanhinthorne.github.io/Wave-Function-Collapse/) to see the algorithm in action and generate your own images!

 ## Acknowledgements